fi3ework/react-live-route/README.md

 ### alwaysLive

 `alwaysLive` is just like `livePath`.
-It will be re-render when goes back to match location.
-But the difference is the component will not be unmount on **any other location** after the first mount.
+The difference is the component will not be unmount on **any other location** after the it's first mount.

 Example:

-After the first mount on match location, the Modal page will be hidden when the path is not matched, and will be re-render when match again.
+After the first mount on match location, the Modal page will be hidden when the path is not matched, and will re-render when `path` match again.

 ```jsx
 import LiveRoute from 'react-live-route'